Vocabulary and Reading: The Connection

 Flashcards can be instrumental in learning new vocabulary.
 One of the best ways to make flashcards for vocabulary is to draw a picture of what the word means.
 Sometimes it may be a scene where the word is within the context of the scene.
 Take it a step further by writing the word in a sentence that corresponds with the picture.

 We love games to build vocabulary!
 This can be as simple as matching words with definitions.
-Our Reading Program includes numerous games to help build your vocabulary while having fun.
+Our Summer Reading Program includes printable card games to help build your vocabulary while having fun.
+These games include antonyms, synonyms, and word manipulation.

 Studies from Sprenger (2005 and 2010) and the review of the current research on vocabulary instruction compiled by the National Reading Technical Assistance Center (2010) suggest the following ways to teach new vocabulary: